coraliemuller/metanetmap/docs/input_data_details.rst

 | `SYNONYMS`               | Alternate or common names for the compound.
 Can appear on multiple lines.                              |

-Example Compound Entry in the Metacyc
+Example Compound Entry in the MetaCyc file
 ::

     UNIQUE-ID - Primary identifier within the MetaCyc database (WATER).